Fish fillets sold at Whole Foods Market recalled due to undeclared allergen

 |03/19/2025

-Those with the product should throw it away and bring a receipt into the store for a full refund.
+Those with these products should throw them away and bring a receipt into a Whole Foods store for a full refund.

 Those with questions can call Tampa Bay Fisheries Inc. at 1-800-SEAFOOD (732-3663).